14 fam 560

 (4) Fees in connection with the issuance of passports and visas and other legally required costs; photographs for passports and visas; certificates of birth, health and identity, and affidavits attesting thereto; foreign country entrance and exit fees;

 (5) Inoculations that cannot be obtained for free through a Federal dispensary (reimbursement must be authorized on the travel authorization before travel begins).
-For yellow fever inoculations, there is no requirement for prior authorization for reimbursement.
+For yellow fever inoculations, there is no requirement for prior authorization for reimbursement; and

-(6) Expenses associated with the transport of breast milk expressed by an employee while on TDY, or with the transport of breast milk expressed by an employee or Eligible Family Member (EFM) while an employee or EFM is on PCS travel (including for the authorized PCS travel to post or new infants following a parent's authorized obstetrical medevac) in accordance with the FTR, 41 CFR 301-13.2.
-Authorized expenses will be reimbursed up to a maximum of $1000 when authorized in advance on the travel authorization for TDY of any length where the traveler submits all receipts, regardless of amount, with the travel voucher.
-Expenses may include commercial shipping fees, excess baggage, disposable or recyclable storage bags or containers, cold shipping packages, refrigeration, and transport.
-For PCS travel, the maximum allowable reimbursement is $1,000.
-For TDY travel, in special cases where expenses exceed $1000, the traveler may receive reimbursement in a higher amount only where authorized in writing by the EX Director (or agency equivalent) of the funding bureau in advance of travel.
+(6) Expenses associated with the transport of breast milk expressed by an employee while on TDY, or with the transport of breast milk expressed by an employee or Eligible Family Member (EFM) while an employee or EFM is on PCS travel (including for the authorized PCS travel to post or new infants following a parent's authorized obstetrical medevac) in accordance with the FTR, 41 CFR 301-13.2 up to a maximum of $1000.
+Reimbursement for expenses must be authorized in advance on the travel authorization and the traveler must submit all receipts, regardless of amount, with the travel voucher.
+Expenses may include commercial shipping fees, excess baggage, disposable storage bags, non-durable and/or recyclable containers, cold shipping packages, refrigeration, and transport.
+For special cases of TDY travel where expenses exceed $1000, the traveler may receive reimbursement above $1000 only when authorized in writing by the EX Director (or agency equivalent) of the funding bureau in advance of travel.
 Such authorization must also accompany the travel authorization and the travel voucher.
 Travelers are ultimately responsible for arranging for the transport of breast milk and for handling all related logistics.
 See 3 FAM 3860 for more information on the Department’s lactation policy.